gauravfs-14/crashtransformer/README.md

 ---

-**CrashTransformer** - Transforming crash narratives into actionable insights with AI! 🚗💥🤖
+## CrashTransformer

-*Built with ❤️ for transportation safety and data analysis*
+Transforming crash narratives into actionable insights with AI! 🚗💥🤖